Privacy Policy

 - You can remove app data by deleting the app and its local documents from your device.

 - You can use local-file import instead of URL import in the web tool if you want your document handling to remain entirely in your browser.
+Download the PDF from Vinted first, then import it from Files or drag and drop.

 - You can manage or cancel subscriptions through your Apple account settings.